maykinmedia/open-product-api-client/README.rst

       )

 #.
-Configure your Objects API connection and settings in the admin, under
+Configure your Open Product API connection and settings in the admin, under
    **Open Product API client configuration**.

 #.
 Done.